MithrilJS/mithril.js/CONTRIBUTING.md

 Blank lines should have no indentation or spaces.
 It should be empty other than a line ending.

-All files should end with a trailing space.
+All files should end with a trailing line break.
 Some editors add this on their own, so it will result in unnecessary lines in later diffs if you don't.

 ### Indentation and vertical whitespace